5 Emails to Send in the Lead Up to Black Friday

-Black Friday is almost upon us and that means merchants are gearing up for the biggest sales weekend of the year.
-Which means it’s only a matter of time before our inboxes start overflowing with Black Friday emails.
-In this article, we’ll see 5 emails to send in the lead up to Black Friday.
+Black Friday is almost upon us, and that means merchants are gearing up for the biggest sales weekend of the year.
+It’s only a matter of time before our inboxes start overflowing with Black Friday emails.
+In this article, we’ll see 5 emails examples to send in the lead-up to Black Friday.

-Email marketing is responsible for 1 in every 4 Black Friday purchases, according to Custora, beating out every other channel.
-Social media only generated approximately 2%.
+According to Custora, email marketing is responsible for 1 in every 4 Black Friday purchases, beating out every other channel.
+Social media generated only approximately 2%.

-It’s not just that email drives more sales than any other channel either, but people who purchase through email spend 138% more on average as well.
+Email drives more sales than any other channel, and people who purchase through email spend 138% more on average.

-So it’s not hard to see why Black Friday email marketing is so important.
-The question, however, is how do you do it well?
+It’s not hard to see why Black Friday email marketing is so important.
+The question, however, is how to do it well.

 What elements go into a successful email campaign for the biggest sales weekend of the year?